 Have You Been Charged with Domestic Violence in Arizona?

 Contact our Arizona domestic violence lawyer at Salwin Law Group today at (480) 702-1789.
 We’ll listen to your story and provide a free case evaluation.
 There is no obligation.
 We are happy to answer your questions and help you understand your options.Need Legal Help?
 Contact Us.

 or, give us a ring at (480) 702-1789.

 Can the Victim Drop Domestic Violence Charges?

-If you are facing charges for domestic violence, ensure your rights remain protected with a skilled criminal defense lawyer on your side.
+If you are facing charges for domestic violence, ensure your rights remain protected with a skilled Arizona domestic violence lawyer on your side.
 As a former prosecutor, and having handled thousands of cases, I have the experience and knowledge to help you defend against your charges.

 Call Salwin Law Group to schedule your free consultation at (480) 702-1789.